abrasive/shairport/README.md

 Shairport Sync does not support AirPlay video or photo streaming.

-This is the stable "master" branch.
-Changes and updates are incorporated into this branch relatively slowly.
-To access the development version, where all the latest changes are made first, please switch to the "development" branch.
+This is the unstable "development" branch.
+Changes and updates are incorporated into this branch  quickly.
+To access the stable version, where changes are made after due time, please switch to the "master" branch.

 More Information
 ----------